Kotlin Android Tutorial: beginners Guide with Examples

-Android organizes the visual components (Button, EditText, TextView etc.) on the screen using containers called Layout.
-So far we have not worried how to organize a screen, but we have focused on the functionality of each program we implement.
+Android organizes the visual components (Button, EditText, TextView, etc.) on the screen using containers called Layout.
+So far we have not worried about how to organize a screen, but we have focused on the functionality of each program we implement.

 The Layout of type TableLayout groups components into rows and columns.
-A TableLayout contains a set of TableRow-like components that group visual components for each row (each row can have a different amount of visual components)
+TableLayout contains a set of TableRow-like components that group visual components for each row (each row can have a different amount of visual components).

 When we create a project to implement an application with the Android Studio development environment, it creates two default icons:

 Another way to record audio on Android is to use the MediaRecorder class.
-This class gives us more freedom when it comes to building an application that requires audio recording.
+This tutorial will guide you on how to record audio with an example using kotlin language.

-Graph 10000 pixels in a random white color on the device screen with black background.
-In order to do this simple task, we must follow a series of steps…
+In this tutorial, you will learn how to draw graphing pixels.
+Graph 10000 pixels in a random white color on the device screen with a black background.